richClubb/12Month12Projects/Month01_UsbToSerial/README.md

 1. ALWAYS CHECK THE PIN / HEADER LAYOUT - After I had sent the board to print I was showing a colleague and measured the spacing on the pin headers.
 I had previously checked this A LOT, but obviously had made a change at some point and had forgotten.
 The spacing was off on both the X and Y positions so that the pin headers didn't line up, AND they won't line up with a standard stripboard which is what this was designed to interface with
 1. A good way to check the external interface is to add a layer with the proposed external interface and double check that your board interface complies.
 I'm not 100% sure how to do this in KiCAD but it seems like it should be possible
+1. When laying out the board, add a version number to the board silkscreen, this helps identify the board
+1. When laying out the board, think of orientation pins or markers for directional components, this is the case for the U1 IC as well as the LEDs.